kinow/kinoshita.eti.br/index.md

 Jena, OpenNLP, and other Open Source projects.

 My current computer is a Lenovo Thinkpad T530, i7-3720QM (8 threads/4 cores/6 MB cache), 16 GB 1600 MHz,
 128 GB SSD disk + 500 GB 5200 RPM magnetic disk.
-My operating system is a Linux Ubuntu 18.04.2 LTS with Xubuntu packages installed, some IDE's for different programming languages, some VM's and containers, as well as illustration tools.
+It is installed with Linux Ubuntu 18.04.2 LTS and Xubuntu packages.
+As well as some IDE's for different programming languages, VM's, containers, and illustration tools.

 Before that I had a Dell Inspiron N5110, i5-2430M (4 threads/2 cores/3MB cache), 6 GB 1333 MHz,
 250 GB SSD disk + 500 GB 5200 RPM.
 Also using Ubuntu, but 14.04.1 LTS with Xubuntu.